dreibh/netperfmeter/README.md

   ```bash
   netperfmeter $SERVER:9000 -dccp const10:const128:const25:const1200
   ```
-  Note: DCCP is only available when provided by the operating system kernel!
+  Note: DCCP is only available when provided by the operating system kernel, and DCCP supports need to be compiled into NetPerfMeter.

 * Run an active instance (i.e.&nbsp;client side), with 2&nbsp;bidirectional SCTP flows over a single SCTP association (i.e.&nbsp;2&nbsp;streams):